grahamjeffries/django-txt2model/README.md

 ```

 ##Text file format
 The input file should be tab delimited, must include a header with column names in the first row, and include columns for `model_name`, `field_name`, and `field_type`.
-Any additional columns provided will be parsed as keyword arguements to be included in the field definition.
+Any additional columns provided will be parsed as keyword arguments to be included in the field definition.
 Columns with blank values `''` are ignored.
-Currently quoted text fields in the input text file are not supported, and will yield double quoted parameter values.
+Currently, quoted text fields in the input text file are not supported, and will yield double-quoted parameter values.

 ##Limitations
 - The script does not break lines when too long for PEP8.
 You'll have to do that yourself, for now.